Shannon family: June Shannon

 June Elizabeth "Mama June" Stroud (née Shannon; born August 10, 1979) is the matriarch of the Shannon family, the mother of Anna, Jessica, Lauryn, and Alana.
 She was born in McIntyre, Georgia to Sandra Hundley and Marvin Shannon, who divorced when she was two.
 She has three siblings: Joanne "Doe Doe" Shannon, Joanie Shannon (now McDonald) and James Edward Shannon; and two half-sisters, Michelle Shannon and Nicole Shannon.
 Due to childhood cataracts that went untreated, June is legally blind.
 At only 14, June became pregnant by her ex-boyfriend David Dunn; she gave birth to daughter Anna just days after her 15th birthday.
 She quit school when she became pregnant, but she later earned her GED.
 June pursued relationships with men who would later become convicted sex offenders; her daughters Jessica and Lauryn were fathered by Michael Anthony Ford (b.
 1977), who was found guilty of trying to obtain oral sex from a minor female online; and she briefly dated Mark McDaniel, who was convicted of abusing Anna and whom Lauryn believed to be her biological father for some time.
 Her youngest daughter, Alana, was born in 2005, fathered by Mike Thompson, from whom June split in 2014.

 Alongside Lauryn, June came out as bisexual in 2015.
 She stated she had been intimate with women but had never been in a relationship with one.

 June then entered a relationship with Eugene "Geno" Doak.
 Doak has a criminal record, having served jail time for burglary, theft, and criminal damage to property.
 In March 2019, June and Doak were both arrested for felony drug possession in Alabama.
 The two later attended rehab before eventually splitting in 2021.
 June cited his abuse and relapse as reasons.

 In 2021, she began dating former drug addict and convicted felon Justin Stroud.
 The two married in a Georgia civil ceremony in March 2022 after dating for six months.
 After continued sobriety, they had a beach wedding in Florida with their families present in February 2023.
-It is her first marriage.
+It is her second marriage.

 Weight journey

 As an adult, June struggled with being morbidly obese, weighing 460 lbs at her heaviest.
 She subsequently underwent bariatric surgery, having part of her stomach removed as part of a sleeve gastrectomy, in 2016 and reportedly lost more than 300 lbs thanks to the surgery as well as the help of dieting and personal trainer, Kenya Crooks.
-In addition to her significant weight loss, she underwent cosmetic surgery, spending a reported $75,000 to further improve her appearance.
+In addition to her significant weight loss, she underwent cosmetic surgery, spending a reported $75,000 to further alter her appearance.